-Marzano got word that a small movie theater in Queens has booked the movie so he, Regina, James, their wives, Vene and I went to see it.
-It looked as if we nearly out numbered the rest of the audience, scattered widely from each other in that dreary location, leading Joe to posit that some of them were raincoat-men trying to be as invisible as possible.
+Marzano got word that a small movie theater in Queens had booked the movie so he, Regina, James, their wives, Vene, and I went to see it.
+It looked as if we nearly outnumbered the rest of the audience, scattered widely from each other in that dreary location, leading Joe to posit that some of them were raincoat-men trying to be as invisible as possible.

 We howled at the funny bits, probably more aware of them than anyone else there.
-But about mid-way in the screening, the screen suddenly went blank, then the house-lights came on, While the other patrons quickly scrambled towards the exits, we sat there laughing.
+But about mid-way during the screening, the screen suddenly went blank, then the house lights came on.
+While the other patrons quickly scrambled towards the exits, we sat there laughing.
 Then we found the usher who was assembling his cleaning equipment, a broom and dust pan.
 “What happened?” producer/director Joe asked the usher.

 More laughs from us.
 Joe: “This is so typical of my fate.
 I’m doomed to be unknown for the rest of my life.
 Curses.”